OHDSI/gaiaDocker/README.md

 ### Mac Silicon

-If using Mac Silicon (M1, M2), you **may** need to set the DOCKER_ARCH variable in Section 1 of the .env file to "linux/arm64".
+If using Mac Silicon (M1, M2, etc), you **may** need to set the DOCKER_ARCH variable in Section 1 of the .env file to "linux/arm64".
 Some Broadsea services still need to run via emulation of linux/amd64 and are hard-coded as such.

 ## gaiaDocker - Quick start